visgraf/mrnet/README.md

 ## Using MR-Net

-You can find a sample notebook showing [how to use the MR-Net framework here](https://colab.research.google.com/drive/1Q88hgGa4Pvt-CsBjqI0dHs3wrEYJKMFo?usp=sharing).

 You can use any component of the MR-Net framework individually in your project.
 However, we povide a complete framework for training signals in multiresolution and a convenient way of changing the necessary hyperparameters fo a variety of experiments.
-An example for image representation is available in the following notebook:
+Examples are available in the directory docs/examples:

 The hyperparameters are listed in an YAML file.
 This way, you can configure many experiments witout having to change your code.